nrwl/workshop-nx-labs/rxjs/lab-1.md

 ## Scenario

-In this application, we have search features and a crude dropDown `assignedToUser` menu that is dynamically populated as the user types.
+In this application, we have search features and a crude dropDown `assignedToUser` menu that should dynamically populate as the user types.

 ![lab1_snapshot](https://user-images.githubusercontent.com/210413/35134346-67e08b64-fc9b-11e7-9756-aec2e5e38a7f.jpg)